John Whitgift Academy: Whitgift Film Theatre

+In July 1970, Grimsby Education Committee gave £10,000 towards the establishment of a regional film theatre.

 The school has the 203-seat Whitgift Film Theatre.
 This is the only school in the UK with such a building, and was built as part of the school when the British Film Institute wanted a network of regional film theatres.

-It opened on 28 September 1972, showing Gumshoe, around the same time that Doncaster Film Theatre opened.
+The cinema building opened, only as a theatre, in late April 1972.
+The civic opening was Thursday 28 September 1972, showing Gumshoe, around the same time that Doncaster Film Theatre opened.
 There were 45 BFI-funded regional film theatres in the UK at that point.
 It became known as Grimsby Film Theatre.

 From 1992 to 2000, it was known as Grimsby Screen.
 The cinema was bought from (former) Grimsby council when it was going to be closed by a group of amateurs who also had in their possession a large film library.
 The commercial operation briefly closed in April 2005 due to competition from the nine-screen Parkway Cinema in Cleethorpes which opened in November 2004 but the group of amateurs stepped in two weeks later.
 It used to be Grimsby's only cinema, until the Odeon was re-opened as The Regal on Freeman Street.

 Academic performance

-In 2018/19, the school's Progress 8 measure was Well Above Average.
-The proportion of pupils achieving Grade 5 or above in English & maths GCSEs was 39%, above the local authority average of 34%, though below the national average of 43%.
-The proportion of pupils entered for the English Baccalaureate was 2%, compared to 37% in the local authority and 40% nationally.
-The Attainment 8 score was 46, compared to 41 for the local authority and 47 nationally.
+In 2018/19 2019/20, 2020/2021 and 2021/2022, the school's Progress 8 measure was Well Above Average and the highest performing academy in Grimsby.
+The proportion of pupils achieving Grade 5 or above in English & maths GCSEs was above the local authority average of 34%.
+The proportion of pupils entered for the English Baccalaureate was 53% compared to 37% in the local authority and 40% nationally.

-The school's rate of exclusions in 2016/17 was very high, almost one in four children being excluded, the fifteenth-highest rate nationally.
+The school's rate of exclusions in 2016/17 was very high, almost one in four children being excluded, the fifteenth-highest rate nationally, although well below national average in subsequent years.

-Attendance in 2018/19 was in line with the national figures.
+Attendance in recent years is well above national average and the highest amongst all local secondaries.

 Inspection judgements

 As of 2020, the school's most recent Ofsted judgement was Good.

 The previous judgement, in 2017, was Requires Improvement.

-The rapid improvement in inspections may be down to the hard work of the new head teacher Robert Spendlow and his staff.

-Pupils are more well behaved due to the higher expectations and discipline in place.